-This standards-based course incorporates the critical and analytical study of both world and American literature and the continued development of students' analytical writing and critical-thinking skills.
-The literature analyzed and discussed in this course, which fosters critical thinking skills, stands as a representative sampling of world and American literary works from the following literary genres: poetry, drama, short stories, the novel, and non-fiction.
-All objective and written assessments are based on Pennsylvania Common Core Standards and the skills required to achieve proficiency on the Pennsylvania Keystone Exam and the SAT.
+This PA Core Standards-based course comprises the critical and analytical study of both world and American literature and the continued development of students' persuasive and analytical writing, and continued advancement of critical-thinking skills.
+The literature analyzed and discussed in this course stands as a representative sampling of world and American literary works from each literary genre (poetry, drama, short stories, the novel, and non-fiction) selected for its foundational relevance and grade-level-appropriate content for fostering critical thinking skills.
+All objective and written assessments are based on Pennsylvania State Core Standards and the skills required successfully to achieve proficiency on the Pennsylvania Keystone Exam and the SAT.
 Students' critical reading skills are assessed not only with objective standards-based quizzes and tests, but also with written answers to constructed-response questions and analytical essays.
 An additional objective of this course is to augment students' overall writing skills.
-Thus, students will review and be assessed on sophisticated grammar, punctuation, usage, and mechanics.
-Both the literary study and writing components of this course help to develop and enhance skills required to be successful in Advanced Placement courses.
-Summer reading will be assigned for this course.
-A research paper is a course requirement.
+Thus, students will review and be assessed on basic and sophisticated grammar, punctuation, usage, and mechanics.
+Both the literary study and writing components of this course help to develop and enhance skills required to be successful in advanced level or Advanced Placement classes.
+A research paper is required.